bisq-network/bisq2/docs/test-scenarios-i2p.md

    - `make start-i2p-clients`
      - Both these clients will connect to the seeds, then find each other as peers
    - In both clients: wait until 2-3 active connections are established
-   - For both desktop clients: Under Settings > Network Info, ensure there are 3 connections
+   - For both desktopapp clients: Under Settings > Network Info, ensure there are 3 connections
    - In one client, create a Trade Intent
    - In the other client: check if Trade Intent is visible